hacktoon/nami/README.md

 ### CivilLayer
-- Set city type using a fill from capital point
-  - Put inns/outposts at borders of city radius
-- Each city in block map can occupy tiles as zones or neighborhoods
+- Each city in zone map can occupy tiles as zones or neighborhoods
 - Dungeon types and levels like cat quest
   - dungeons at high level like 79
 - Add city ruins on dry rivers or dry land